 The Beckman Fur Farm of Rainy River was first operated by Al Beckman a railway trainman who was a friend of Frank Gothier.
-He started out with eastern mink and when Gothier brought in his shipment of Yukon mink he took about ten of them.
-It is probable that these were the mink that Gothier afterwards called Kenai.
+He started with eastern mink and when Gothier brought in his shipment of Yukon mink he took about ten of them.
+These were probably the mink that Gothier afterwards called Kenai.
 The Beckmans always called these mink Yukons.
 Al died, in 1937 and his wife Edith carried on.
 The ranch was principally eastern mink and Edith was puzzled about how to treat the Yukons.
 Fortunately, she kept them separate and when Yukon classes appeared in the Winnipeg and Toronto shows she entered them and won convincingly.

 At this time, I had become unhappy with the reddish cast in the underfur when I bred for darkness in my eastern mink.
-I liked the clear color of the underfur of the Beckman Yukons at the Toronto show and decided, in the next few months, that if this was a trait of all the Beckman Yukons we would replace our eastern stock with them.
-We made an agreement to purchase dependent upon this clarity factor which I was to determine by grading all their Yukons the next fall.
-It took me three days and I found that all the Yukons were free of the castiness that plagued not only our easterns, but Mrs. Beckman's easterns as well.
+I liked the clear colour of the underfur of the Beckman Yukons at the Toronto show and decided, in the next few months, that if this was a trait of all the Beckman Yukons we would replace our eastern stock with them.
+We agreed to purchase dependent upon this clarity factor which I was to determine by grading all their Yukons the next fall.
+It took me three days and I found that all the Yukons were free of the castiness that plagued not only our Easterns but Mrs Beckman's Easterns as well.

-Seeing the Yukon mink on our farm, many ranchers came to the same conclusion and bought stock from Mrs. Beckman and from other Yukon breeders.
-It was a success story for the Beckmans and for our industry.
+Seeing the Yukon mink on our farm, many ranchers came to the same conclusion and bought stock from Mrs Beckman and other Yukon breeders.
+It was a success story for the Beckmans and our industry.
 When the mutations came along many were crossed over eastern mink and produced casty mutations.
 The Yukon based mutations were clear.

 The Northern Lake Superior Fur Farm of Fort William was operated by the partnership of F. M. (Fan) McGeagh and F. D. (Dan) McAvay.
-They had been successful prospectors for minerals in north western Ontario and invested their winnings in a mink ranch.
-Their foundation stock was local wild caught mink.
-The ranch was located in a sandy pine grove and at the last of this period, covered a large area.
+They had been successful prospectors for minerals in northwestern Ontario and invested their winnings in a mink ranch.
+Their foundation stock was local wild-caught mink.
+The ranch was located in a sandy pine grove and at the last of this period, covering a large area.
 There were no sheds.
 In winter the pens were placed on racks to be above the snow.
 In the spring, the pens were put on the ground for whelping.
-Because of the pines the ranch became very scattered and feeding became a matter of memory and searching.
+Because of the pines, the ranch became very scattered and feeding became a matter of memory and searching.
 The woods were full of mink.
-In spite of the lack of organization this ranch became the second largest in Canada only exceeded by the neighbouring Model Mink Farm.
+In spite of the lack of organization, this ranch became the second largest in Canada only exceeded by the neighbouring Model Mink Farm.